Observation Deck: 360° Panoramic views of Amsterdam

 The indoor panorama deck, a beautiful lounge featuring angled, tinted glass panels, includes a place where you can get something to eat and drink.

-It comes complete with a three dimensional scale model of Amsterdam — a great way to get your bearings in a city whose layout of concentric half-circles has gotten even the best-travelled tourists lost for centuries.
+It comes complete with a three dimensional scale model of Amsterdam.
+This is a great way to get your bearings in a city whose layout of concentric half-circles has gotten even the best-travelled tourists lost for centuries.

 The attraction has an ideal location: at the top two floors of a well-known — but completely retrofitted — 21-story tower just across the river IJ behind Central Station.